c3lang/c3-web/docs/build-your-project/project-config.md

 ---
 # Customizing A Project

-This is a description of the configuration options in `project.json`:
+This is a description of the configuration options in `project.json5` or `project.json`:
 <br/>
 (you can see the full list executing `c3c --list-project-properties`)